-Bacteriology 100, Biology 400, Chemistry 300, Commerce 457, Pharmacy 312, 352, 361.
+Biology 400, Chemistry 300, Commerce 459, Pharmacy 312, 331, 352, 361.

-Biochemistry 410, Pharmacy 413, 442, 452; six units of optional subjects to be selected with the approval of the head of the department and the Dean from the following list: Bacteriology 200, Botany 200, Botany 341, Chemistry 304, 410, Commerce 363, Economics 200, courses in English, French 202, Geology 200, German 90 or 101, History 102, Mathematics 200 or 201 or 202, Pharmacy 414, 415, 416, 423, 443, 455, 456, 472, 473, 482, Physics 220, Psychology 100, Psychology 300, Russian 100, Sociology 200, Spanish 90 or 101, Zoology 200.
+Biochemistry 410, Pharmacy 413, 442, 452; six units of optional subjects to be selected with the approval of the head of the department and the Dean from the following list: Bacteriology 200, Botany 200, Botany 341, Chemistry 304, 410, Commerce 369, Economics 200, courses in English, French 202, Geology 200, German 90 or 110 or 120 or 130, History 102, Mathematics 200 or 201 or 202, Pharmacy 414, 415, 416, 423, 443, 455, 456, 472, 473, 482, Physics 220, Psychology 100, Psychology 300, Russian 100, Sociology 200, Spanish 90 or 110 or 120, Zoology 200.

+Thesis

+A thesis will be required of all students in the Fourth Year of Pharmacy as part of the graduation requirements.
+The topic must be selected, with the approval of the Dean, early in the Fourth Year's work.

-- 211. (3) General Principles and Processes of Pharmacy.-The operations and apparatus used in the manufacture, testing and dispensing of medicinal products, with special reference to the general principles involved.
-Textbooks: Burlage, Burt, Lee and Rising, Fundamental Principles and Processes of Pharmacy.
-[2-4; 2-4] - 222.
+- 211. (4) General Principles and Processes of Pharmacy.-The operations and apparatus used in the manufacture, testing and dispensing of medicinal products, with special reference to the general principles involved.
+Various types of official and non-official preparations.
+Text-books: Bentley's Text-book of Pharmaceutics, 5th Edition; The Canadian Formulary, 1949; The British Pharmacopoeia.
+[3-3: 3-3] - 222.
 (1) Metrology and Pharmaceutical Calculations.
 Weights and measures; calculations involved in pharmaceutical procedures.
-[1-0; 1-0] - 231.
-(3) Elementary Pharmacognosy and Materia Medica.
-Important official and non-official drugs of plant and animal origin; introduction to chemical drugs.
-[2-2; 2-2] - 261.
-(2) Pharmaceutical History, Literature and Latin.-The development of pharmacy and pharmaceutical knowledge from ancient times to the present day; various types of pharmaceutical literature; form and language of prescriptions.
+[1-0; 1-0] - 261.
+(1) Pharmaceutical History and Literature.-The development of pharmacy and pharmaceutical knowledge from ancient times to the present day; various types of pharmaceutical literature.
 Text-book: Kremers and Urdang, Pharmaceutical History.

-[2-0; 2-0] - 312.
+[1-0; 1-0] - 312.
 (3) Pharmaceutical Preparations.
 Various types of official, non-official and commercial pharmaceutical preparations with detailed study of the more important representatives of each type.
 Text-book: Canadian Formulary, 1949.
-[2-3; 2-3] - 352.
-(3) Inorganic Pharmaceutical Chemistry.-The principles of inorganic chemistry as applied to pharmaceutical procedures; medicinally important inorganic chemicals, including radioactive materials; manufacture, assay and testing of chemical drugs and preparations.
-[2-3; 2-3] - 361.
-(1) Pharmaceutical Law and Ethics.-Provincial and Dominion legislation affecting the practice of pharmacy and the sale of drugs and poisons; ethical principles and responsibilities involved.
-[1-0; 1-0]
+[2-3; 2-3] - 331.
+(3) Pharmacognosy and Biopharmacy.-Crude drugs of animal and vegetable origin with reference to their macroscopic characteristics, sources, constituents, preparations and medicinal uses; biological medicinal products including hormones, antibiotics, vaccines, etc. [2-2; 2-2] - 352.
+(3) Inorganic Pharmaceutical Chemistry.-The principles of inorganic chemistry as applied to pharmaceutical procedures: medicinally important inorganic chemicals, including radioactive materials; the compounding assay, and testing of chemical drugs and preparations.
+[2-3; 2-3]

-- 413. (3) Dispensing and Prescriptions.-Types of extemporaneous preparations; reading, compounding and dispensing of prescriptions.
+- 361. (1) Pharmaceutical Law and Ethics.-Provincial and Dominion legislation affecting the practice of pharmacy and the sale of drugs and poisons; ethical principles and responsibilities involved.
+[1-0; 1-0] - 413.
+(3) Dispensing and Prescriptions.-Types of extemporaneous preparations; reading, compounding and dispensing of prescriptions.
 [2-4; 2-4] - 414.
 (3) Advanced Pharmaceutics.-More difficult types of pharmaceutical procedures and preparations; practical assignments involving review of current literature; independent investigation of official and commercial drug products.